 - Boil filtered water to 175°F (80°C).
 Use a kitchen thermometer if needed.

-- Place the Jasmine tea into a teapot fitted with an infuser.
-Pour the water over the tea leaves, then cover.
+- Place the tea into a teapot fitted with an infuser.
+Pour the hot water over the tea leaves, then cover.

 - Steep for 3 minutes, then remove the tea leaves.

-- Use immediately for a hot drink or let cool down for cold milk tea.
+- Use immediately for a hot drink or let the tea cool down for cold boba.

 Pro tip: never brew Jasmine green tea for longer than 3 minutes, as it can make the tea taste bitter.

-Assembling the Jasmine Bubble Tea should be done right before serving the drink to ensure the best flavour and texture.
+Assembling the Jasmine Bubble Tea should be done right before serving the drink:

-- Place tapioca pearls and syrup into a serving glass.
+- Place the chewy tapioca pearls and syrup into a serving glass.

 - Pour Jasmine tea over the tapioca, about ¾ of the glass.